 “The page experience signal measures aspects of how users perceive the experience of interacting with a web page.
 Optimizing for these factors makes the web more delightful for users across all web browsers and surfaces, and helps sites evolve towards user expectations on mobile.
 We believe this will contribute to business success on the web as users grow more engaged and can transact with less friction.”

-Some of the page experience ranking factors will include page load speed, if it’s mobile-friendly, runs on HTTPS, has intrusive interstitials and whether content jumps around as the page loads.
+Some of the page experience ranking factors will include page load speed, if it’s mobile-friendly, runs on HTTPS.
+As well as having intrusive interstitials and whether content jumps around as the page loads.

 Influencer marketing has boomed over the last few years with the emergence of reality TV shows such as Love Island.
 Big brands, with big money did their best to tie down such influencers as marketers started to incorporate influencer marketing into their strategy at any cost.